matt-duyst/mapping-with-matt/_posts/2015-09-09-Leilani-Estates.markdown

   - DEM
 ---

-### Intro:
+### Abstract:

-Hawaii's mainland appears to be a newly reoccurring hotspot for recent lava flow activity.
-The maps below illustrate the buildings at harm in Keilani Estates, as well as the currently active lava flow fissures.
-The issue of surmounting lava flows in Hawaii has forced roughly 2,000 people in Hawaii to evacuate or relocate, and turned a place of palm trees and paradise into fear and hot rock.
-These lava flows have also taken out entire communities and buildings such as those around Keilani Estates.
-In total, nearly 40 structures have been taken out by the lava.

-a static map to accentuate the 3D rendered mappings. generate maps of natural disaster scenarios using a plugin for QGIS (called qgis2web) that is capable of generating interactive three-dimensional maps based on QGIS map projects
+The Hawaii islands were contrued by volcanic activity, both past and present.
+In 2018, lava began flowing from steaming ground cracks in Leilani Estates on the Big Island.
+The maps produced below showcase this volcanic crisis - a tranquil place of palm trees transformed into hostility and hot rock.
+The three month-long eruption of the Kilauea Volcano formed 24 volcanic fissure vents, destroyed 200 homes, and wreaked havoc on communities that forced the diaspora of roughly 2,000 people.

+The static map below illustrates the buildings at harm in Keilani Estates, along with the 24 volcancic fissures created from the Kilauea eruption.
+Areas previously affected by volcanic activity are also highlighted.

+A three-dimensional rendered mapping of the event was generated through a QGIS plugin called 'qgis2web.'
+An interactive map helps reinforce the severity of a natural disaster scenario like that of Leilani Estates in 2018.

 ### Leilani Estates, HI - Recent Volcanic Activity